boatlos/DIY-Arch/README.md

 station wlan0 connect <SSID>
 ```

-Make sure to enter in your password
+Make sure to enter your password

 exit when complete